Monday, December 28, 2020

 A weekend full of this and that

 On Saturday I drove to Brenham bright and early, intending to help my mother with some housework, then meeting a friend for lunch.
-As it turns out, the friend had to cancel so I had even more time to spend with my mother, which is a good thing.
+As it turns out, the friend had to cancel so I had even more time to spend with mother, which is a good thing.
 I made her a pie,

 we enjoyed some chicken salad sandwiches,

 and after a very full morning of sweeping, vacuuming, scrubbing, and cleaning we ate pie and ice cream.
 We got some groceries bought, her hair cut, and some laundry done.

-There was still so much to do, but I felt like I had helped her make a dent in it.
+Tired again, but another good weekend.
 I think I'm starting to feel the years!
 Welcome to 60, right?

 Gina